moghit-eou/semantic-NLP-resume-ranking/README.md

 *   **n8n Workflow Orchestration**: The entire process is orchestrated through a powerful and flexible n8n workflow, connecting various services and APIs seamlessly.
 *   **NLP-Powered Analysis**: Uses a custom-deployed Word2Vec model to generate vector representations of text, enabling deep semantic understanding of resumes and job descriptions.
 *   **Web-Based Visualization**: A Flask-based web application displays the ranked list of candidates, making it easy for recruiters to identify the most suitable applicants.
-*   **Modular and Scalable**: The architecture is designed to be modular, allowing for easy integration of new models or services.

 ---